shakebugs/shake-docs/docs/android/crash-reporting.md

 ## Deobfuscating reports

 If you are using Proguard to obfuscate your code, no problem!
-You can upload your Mapping.txt file so we can deobfuscate your stack traces on our Dashboard.
+You can upload your *mapping.txt* file so we can deobfuscate your stack traces on our Dashboard.

-You can do this two ways:

 ### Uploading manually via the Dashboard

+By default, *mapping.txt* file is created in the build directory of the app module: *project/app/build/outputs/mapping/release/mapping.txt*.

+You can simply drag and drop *mapping.txt* file on our Shake dashboard to upload it.

 ### Using the script